CrossyChainsaw/Portfolio/README.md

 If multiple people worked on one repository we made branches and push the branches to GitHub. finally we merge them to the master.
 Working like this we avoid pushing our code to the master branch which could be very fatal.

-## Learning Outcome 6: Requirements and Design
+## Learning Outcome 6: Requirements
 *You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using **multiple types of test techniques**.*

 Clarification: